balqis91/Shopping-Mall-Analysis/README.md

 ## Shopping Mall Analysis Using Microsoft Excel
 ## Overview
-This dataset used for this analysis contains detailed information on customer purchases from an online shopping platform.
-The analysis tends to understand customer shopping pattern in the shopping mall. it contains 19 attributes and 3910 observations with various attributes such as customer demographics, purchase details, and ratings.
-It is a comprehensive dataset that can provide insights into customer behavior, preferences, and overall shopping experience.
+This analysis is designed to uncover key insights into customer behavior and preferences on an online shopping platform, with the ultimate goal of enhancing business strategies, customer satisfaction, and overall sales performance.
+By exploring various aspects of customer purchases, such as review ratings, purchase frequency, spending patterns, and product popularity, the analysis will provide actionable insights that can drive more targeted marketing efforts and improve the shopping experience.

 ## Aim
 The aim of this analysis is to extract meaningful insights from the dataset by answering several questions generated in other to help understand customer behavior and preferences better.
 This will help in improving business strategies, customer satisfaction, and overall sales performance.